AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Egress FQDN View Log** provides you with a quick way to view gateway FQDN logs when you are curious to view some immediate results.
 Select a gateway with FQDN enabled, click Download, a compressed log file should be downloaded.
 Note to log for monitoring and auditing purpose, you should consider a `Logging Integration <https://docs.aviatrix.com/HowTos/AviatrixLogging.html>`_.

-- **AWS Constroller Security Group Management** manages the Controller instance Security Groups to only allow TCP port 443 from Aviatrix gateway EIP.
+- **AWS Controller Security Group Management** manages the Controller instance Security Groups to only allow TCP port 443 from Aviatrix gateway EIP.
 To enable this feature, go to Settings -> Controller -> Security Group Management, select the primary access account that launches the Controller, click Enable.
 For information, `read this link. <http://docs.aviatrix.com/HowTos/FAQ.html#enable-controller-security-group-management>`_

 2. Connectivity
 ----------------